dskemp/courtdata/content/cases/ot2017/17-965/index.md

 - 2005roberts
 advocates:
 - "Noel J. Francisco"
-- "Neal Kumar Katyal"
+- "Neal K. Katyal"
 roles:
-- "Solicitor General, Department of Justice, on behalf of the Petitioners"
+- "Solicitor General, on behalf of the Petitioners"
 - "on behalf of the Respondents"
 tags:
 topics: